Laura Wegener Parfrey

 Background: University of Angers (BSc), University of Montpellier (MSc)

 I am interested in the interaction between eukaryotic microbes, the gut microbiome (especially bacteria diversity), and the mammalian immune system in the context of human health.
-During my PhD, I will be exploring the role played by Hymenolepis diminuta and Blastocystis as potential modulators of the immune system and microbiota in humans and in mammalian models of immunee-Mediated Diseases.
+During my PhD, I will be exploring the role played by Hymenolepis diminuta and Blastocystis as potential modulators of the immune system and microbiota in humans and in mammalian models of immune-Mediated Diseases.

 I have a keen interest in endophytes associated with seaweed species.
 Endophytes are crucial for the survival of many terrestrial plants, but little is known about the presence and importance of endophytes of marine seaweeds.
 More specifically, my research focuses on defining endophytic ecological functioning, with the aim of understanding seaweed-microbe interactions and associated core microbiota.